 - IDC waivers-needed if Industrial and Commercial Grants and Contracts F&A rate is not contained in the budget and if sponsor has no published policy for limiting the indirect costs- in other words, PI/PI's department has elected to accept an F&A rate that is less than the Industrial and Commercial Grants and Contracts F&A rate.
 In this case, an F&A waiver must be completed.

 - If the budget contains both cost-reimbursable payments (invoiced by Sponsored Projects Accounting) and milestone payments (invoiced by the department), the cost-reimbursable payments and milestone payments should be set-up as separate accounts.
 The preferred approach is for the larger amount to be set-up as the master account and for the smaller amount to be set-up as a subaccount under the master account.
-Please submit your stock 0136 form and 0202 form for both the master account and the subaccount during this step if your budget contains both cost-reimbursable and milestone payments.
+Please request any subaccounts when a specialist has created the award record.

-- The proposed begin date listed on the stock 0136 form and 0202 form cannot precede the effective date of the contract.
+- The proposed begin date cannot precede the effective date of the contract.

 - The Clinical and Corporate Contracts Team cannot process Early Account Requests (EARs) in connection with its corporate funded agreements.